jerydam/NexaFi/README.md

 Solidity, Foundry, OpenZeppelin

 ### Front end and Integration Tools
-Web3Modal, Ethers.js, Rootstock testnet Token Tracker, Next.js, Node.js, JavaScript, Tailwind CSS, Trading View Live API, Filebase storage, PostgreSQL
+Web3Modal, Ethers.js,crossfi testnet Token Tracker, Next.js, Node.js, JavaScript, Tailwind CSS, Trading View Live API, Filebase storage, PostgreSQL

 ## The NexaFi  User Flow

 ### Connect Wallet
 ![File](https://ipfs.filebase.io/ipfs/QmY5gXEQbqxiSFsdsg3qLLhjTQfGoboMH3cHkXnY9FqZyP)
 To connect wallet, go to our [Web App](https://NexaFi dapp.vercel.app).
 For desktop, click on the "Connect Wallet" button on the upper right of the screen and choose your login method either with wallet or email.
 If you don't have a wallet installed already, the wallet connect window has links to download a wallet of your choice on your device's browser (Brave browser, Google Chrome, Opera browser, or Yandex browser all work fine).
 On mobile, simply download your desired EVM-compatible wallet and use its inbuilt browser to connect to NexaFi .
 Connect your wallet by clicking on the "Connect wallet" button on the upper right of the screen.
-Ensure to change network to Rootstock test network from the wallet connect window.
+Ensure to change network tocrossfi test network from the wallet connect window.
 The display on the screen will change after connecting (typically, it shows your tRBTC balance and a substring of your connected wallet address).

 ### Get testnet tRBTC for gas fees payments
 ![File](https://ipfs.filebase.io/ipfs/QmeTAgrea7RSrNT3siQuFW98TBsx1SVxpVEemYCwE6UEs4)
-With NexaFi  being deployed currently on the testnet of Rootstock, testnet tRBTC is required to pay for gas fees during transactions.
+With NexaFi  being deployed currently on the testnet ofcrossfi, testnet tRBTC is required to pay for gas fees during transactions.
 Testnet tRBTC can be obtained from the [Rootstock testnet faucet](https://faucet.rootstock.io/).

 ### Web app homepage
 The homepage of the NexaFi  web app is the first page you see when you visit the app.
 It is the gateway to NexaFi 's dashboard and features the wallet connect button as well as other important information about the platform including documentation.